Programme/Approved Electives for 2023/24

 Identify the variety of ways in which versions of the past are presented to different audiences in contemporary society: 1,2Critically analyse the purposes and impact of presentations of the past in contemporary society: 1,2Understand the political uses of the past in modern societies: 1,2Compare and contrast history as an academic discipline with the broader uses of the past in the contemporary world: 1,2Work as a team to make an oral presentation: 1Write effective, critical prose: 2Understand that versions of the past are constructed and open to debate: 1,2Research independently a range of public history media, events, and locations, using printed material and web-based sources: 1,2

 12 hours of lectures12 hours of seminars12 hours whole cohort workshops20 hours preparation of group presentation50 hours preparation of commentaries44 hours seminar preparation

 1: Group Presentation weighted 30%

 Description of Module Assessment

 A presentation by 3-4 students given to the rest of the seminar groupThe group presentation will be a collective description and analysis of c.20 minutes one of: (1) a historical novel; (2) a site or virtual visit to a museum, building, heritage site or landscape; (3) a historical film; or (4) a tv programme.
-Each student making the presentation will receive the same mark.2: Portfolio weighted 70%
+Each student making the presentation will receive an individual mark.2: Portfolio weighted 70%

-A portfolio of two commentariesA portfolio of two commentaries (c.1,000 words each), one analysing a heritage or public history website or online resource; the other exploring the key themes of commemoration, identity, memory, or public history.
+A portfolio of two commentariesA portfolio of two commentaries (c.800 words each), one analysing a heritage or public history website or online resource; the other exploring the key themes of commemoration, identity, memory, or public history.
+These are submitted at different times to allow students to receive feedback on the first before submitting the second.